 How can my child enter the English Closed?

 Entry to the English Closed is open to children who are already members of the National Chess Junior Squad and those who have a Squad half-norm from a previous event.
 Invitations are usually sent out in December, by email.
 For further information please contact Peter Purland on email@example.com.

 What are half norms?

 Players obtain a half norm for the England trials by achieving a score of above 50% in any of the qualifying events.
 Two half norms are required to enter the trials.
-At the South of England children must enter the Under 11 section to try for their half norm.
+At the South of England children must enter the Under 11 section to try for their half norm, and must be in Year 5 or Year 6 at school (under 10 or under 11).
 A score of 3 or more out of 5 will win a half norm.

 Further information on the England trials can be viewed here: http://www.ncjs.co.uk/